tPayne0647/nautobot-api-sandbox/README.md

 To install-
 * cd to the directory of this project (after cloning)
-*  type 'pip install .' in terminal and press enter
+*  type 'pip install -e /home/USER/nautobot_api_sandbox' in terminal and press enter (change 'USER' to your username)

 to run program-